Varsity Photo Gallery

 Backside of the Varsity hangar.
 Each time a

-Chinook came flying in for maintenance, everyone inside would run out the back door to avoid being sand-blasted. |
+everyone inside would run out the back

 The Varsity hangar could hold three Chinooks and keep the

 maintenance crews in out of the hot sun or rain.
-Lights in the hangar allowed a maintenance night-shift as well. |
+Lights in

 Mike Lehne taking a break from rivet bucking.